GMOD/Apollo/docs/Apollo2Build.md

 ### Java / JDK

-You have to install the Java JDK 7 or higher for development and production.
-Both Oracle and OpenJDK versions have been tested.
+You have to install Java and the Java Development Kit (JDK) 7 or higher to run Apollo.
+Both the Oracle and OpenJDK versions have been tested.

 ### Node.js / NPM

-You will need to [install node.js](https://nodejs.org/en/download/), which includes NPM (the node package manager).
+You will need to [install node.js](https://nodejs.org/en/download/), which includes NPM (the node package manager) to build Apollo.

 ### Grails / Groovy / Gradle  (optional)

-Installing Grails (application framework), Groovy (development language), or Gradle (build environment) is not required, but it is suggested for doing development.
+Installing Grails (application framework), Groovy (development language), or Gradle (build environment) is not required (they will install themselves), but it is suggested for doing development.

 This is most easily done by using [SDKMAN](http://sdkman.io/) (formerly GVM) which can automatically setup grails for you.